-- systematically collect information about who is related to who, and how - typically involves setting up individual or family interviews with everyone in the entire community - who was your mother; when was she born; where was she born; at what age did she marry your father; ... who are your siblings; how old is each one... - putting all this together lets you figure out - the interlocking family trees of everyone in the community - tendencies and rules about who marries who - gender roles, family structure, childrearing practices, etc. - relations between villages, clans, etc. - provides background information that is essential to understanding specific people's interactions - as in Monaghan and Just story about the Indonesian Dou Donggo la Ninde "assaulting" ina Mone - if you don't know how everyone is related, you can't understand how they respond to each other - we'll look at this example more closely later - bonus: actually visiting and talking with lots of people to collect this information sets up many opportunities for people to tell you interesting things, connected to kinship or not - another bonus: you can do this while learning the language and culture collecting genealogical information usually does not require a large vocabulary or a detailed grasp of the culture
+- systematically collect information about who is related to who, and how - typically involves setting up individual or family interviews with everyone in the entire community - who was your mother; when was she born; where was she born; at what age did she marry your father; ... who are your siblings; how old is each one... - putting all this together lets you figure out - the interlocking family trees of everyone in the community - tendencies and rules about who marries who - gender roles, family structure, childrearing practices, etc. - relations between villages, clans, etc. - provides background information that is essential to understanding specific people's interactions - as in Monaghan and Just story about the Indonesian Dou Donggo la Ninde "assaulting" ina Mone - if you don't know how they are related, you can't understand how they respond to each other - extra bonus: actually visiting and talking with lots of people to collect this information sets up many opportunities for people to tell you interesting things, connected to kinship or not